+The main effect of stimulus quality on presence in both the SUS and PQ suggest that for any two users with the same priming state, the one experiencing the higher quality display will experience more presence.
 The lack of main effect of priming suggests that priming does not directly affect presence.
 However, the interaction effect shows that priming does affect presence by acting as a context in which the stimulus quality effect can occur.
 This strongly suggests that priming is a mediator variable in presence.
 This means that at if two users are viewing a virtual environment at different levels of stimulus quality, the difference will be maximized if they have been primed, and at most nullified if they have not been primed.